Understanding Thyroid Problems -- Diagnosis and Treatment

 To identify the cause of hyperthyroidism, doctors often use radioactive iodide uptake tests, which track the amount of iodide absorbed by the thyroid gland.
 Iodide, obtained from the foods we eat, is a key ingredient in the manufacture of thyroid hormone, so the amount of iodide the thyroid absorbs is a reliable indicator of how much hormone the gland is producing.
 For this test, the doctor places an instrument over your neck to measure how much background radioactivity there is.
 Then, you must swallow a small amount of radioactive iodide in liquid or capsule form.
 After a predetermined time (usually 4-6 hours and at 24 hours), the doctor again places an instrument over your neck to measure how much of the radioactive iodide has gathered in your thyroid.

-If the test suggest that the gland is collecting excessive amounts of iodide, the doctor may then conduct a radioactive iodide uptake scan.
+If the test suggests that the gland is collecting excessive amounts of iodide, the doctor may then conduct a radioactive iodide uptake scan.
 In this test, the doctor uses a special film to create a picture that shows the exact location of the radioactive iodide in your thyroid gland.
 The scan will reveal, for example, if the iodide is collecting in nodules, indicating that the nodules are responsible for the excess hormone production.
 If the scan shows that the iodide is spread equally throughout the tissue, the whole thyroid is involved in the excess production.

 In any case, you should receive periodic checkups if you have a nodule on your thyroid gland.
 Further tests will show if the nodule has the potential to become cancerous.